humanmade/experiments/README.md

 The plugin currently provides the following built in features:

-### Post Title AB Tests
+### Post Title A/B Tests

-With this feature enabled it's simple to create AB Tests for your post titles directly from the post edit screen.
+With this feature enabled it's simple to create A/B Tests for your post titles directly from the post edit screen.

 It is enabled by default but can be disabled using the following filter: